lazydistribution/tree_structure_testing/README.md

 # tree_structure_testing

 ## Installing
-navigate to project root folder and
+Download project and navigate to project root folder and
 ```
 composer init
 ```